OpenCageData/address-formatting/README.md

 3. to test you will now need to process the .yaml test via a processer (see above) and ensure the input leads to the desired output.

-If in doubt, please get in touch
+If in doubt, please get in touch via github issues.

 ### The future

 Support all countries in the world.

-With more test cases in the future the format needs to evolve.
+With more test cases in the future the format may need to evolve.
 For every rule about addresses there are exceptions and edge cases to consider.
-Maybe version 2 will use a custom [DSL](http://en.wikipedia.org/wiki/Domain-specific_language) or embedded [Lua](http://www.lua.org/about.html).

 Planned features